remineapp/front-end-interview-test-api/README.md

 Run default server with `npm start`, this will serve up the contents in `db.json`.

-You may create a new `db.json` file by running the `generateDB.js` file and adjusting the `numberOfEntries` value.
+You may create a new `db.json` file by running the `generateDB.js` file and adjusting the `numberOfEntries` value contained inside it.

 We will be checking the final submission against the `final-test.json` file.

 You may launch the server with the `final-test.json` file by running `npm run check`.

-The API route that serves the data is `http://localhost:8000/locations`, and the data it serves up is of shape:
+The API route that serves the data is `http://localhost:8001/locations`, and the data it serves up is of shape:
 ```
 {
     "id": 0,